toddrudberg/AirshowSchedule/AirshowSchedules/README.md

 1. (Data Base Management -> Clean Up DB)
 2. Initially you'll want to compare to the most recent download.
 This will go to the console for user diplay and input.
 3. Once you've done that, run it again and don't compare, to see a list of remaining potential duplicates.
 But becareful, we only are comparing locations and some locations have more than one airshow.
+4. You may have deleted an airshow by accident, so re-run (Data Base Management -> Compare To Active DB)

 # checking for cancelled shows

 1. (Data Base Management -> Check For Cancelled Shows)
 2. Follow the prompts.
+3. You may have deleted an airshow by accident, so re-run (Data Base Management -> Compare To Active DB)

 # things to do:
 8) mexico airshows